-At this time in my career, I am currently focusing on fine art painting, with a concentration in acrylic on canvas and pastel mediums.
-In addition, I enjoy drawing and painting the human figure, including people doing spontaneous daily activities.
-I also enjoy traveling and immersing myself in diverse cultures, and sharing the experiences through my art.
-Keep up to date with new collection and exhibitions
+At this time in my career, I am currently focusing on fine art painting, with a concentration on acrylic on canvas and pastel mediums.
+In addition, I enjoy drawing and painting human figures, including people doing spontaneous daily activities.
+I also enjoy traveling and immersing myself in diverse cultures, and sharing experiences through my art.
+Keep up to date with new collections and exhibitions

 My mom sent me to my first art lesson when I was 7, since then I’ve been enjoying art as a nonstop journey.

 The Inspiration for my works comes from nature, especially by the incredible world of flowers.
 I think that the elements of design are best depicted by nature through flowers.
-They show us a great variety of shapes, textures, tones and amazing colors.
-In addition, I enjoy drawing and painting the human figure, including people doing spontaneous daily activities.
-I am also amazed by different and unique cultures and architectures, which I like to capture in my art work.
+They show us a vast variety of shapes, textures, tones, and amazing colors.
+In addition, I enjoy drawing and painting human figures, including people doing spontaneous daily activities.
+I am also amazed by different and unique cultures and architectures, which I like to capture in my artwork.